Ayman El Wafi

-Ayman El Wafi (أَيْمَن الْوَافِي, /ar/; born 11 May 2004) is a professional footballer who plays as a centre-back for Swiss Super League club FC Lugano.
+Ayman El Wafi (أَيْمَن الْوَافِي, /ar/; born 11 May 2004) is a professional footballer who plays as a centre-back for Botola Pro club Wydad AC.
 Born in Italy, El Wafi represents Morocco at youth international level.

 Early life

 Born and raised in Camaiore, Italy to Moroccan parents, El Wafi relocated to Tangier with his family in 2012, aged eight, following the death of his father; he moved back to his country of birth three years later.

 Club career

 In the summer of 2015, shortly after his return to Italy, El Wafi was noticed by several scouts from Livorno at a local youth tournament, and subsequently joined the club's youth sector.
 In February 2021, he joined Hellas Verona's academy, as a consequence of Livorno's financial crisis.
 Having come through the club's youth ranks, the defender started training with Verona's first team during the 2022–23 season, under head coach Marco Zaffaroni, while establishing himself as a regular starter for the under-19 team.

 On 8 June 2023, it was officially announced that El Wafi would join Swiss side FC Lugano on a free transfer from 1 July, having signed a four-year contract with the Ticinese club.
 On 29 July, he made his professional debut for the club, coming on as a substitute for Kreshnik Hajrizi in the 57th minute of a 1–0 league win over St. Gallen.
 On 21 September, he made his European debut as an injury-time substitute in a UEFA Europa Conference League goalless draw against Bodø/Glimt in the group stage.
 On 17 December, he scored his first professional goal in a 2–2 league draw with Servette.